 Don’t Be Fooled!
 Here We Will Bust Some Of The Typical Food Truck Myths

-The food truck industry is much like every other industry, it has many success stories but also has many stories of failure.
-It's crucial to do your homework before entering into this unique yet rapidly expanding business.
+The food truck industry is much like every other, it has many success stories but also has many of failure.
+It’s crucial to do your homework before entering into this unique yet rapidly expanding industry.
 Having unrealistic expectations before opening your very own food truck business can create a false sense of security during the decision-making process.
 By eliminating some of the typical myths about owning a food truck, you can ensure a smooth transition into your new business.

 1. Running A Food Truck Is Easy

-To run a successful food truck you need to be at events or on the street six to seven days a week serving breakfast and lunch or lunch and dinner.
-Owning a food truck means working majority of your waking hours.
+To run a successful food truck you need to be at events or on the street six to seven days a week, serving breakfast and lunch or lunch and dinner.
+Owning a food truck means working the majority of your waking hours.
 When you’re not serving customers from the window, you’ll be ordering supplies, cooking food, finding new events and parking locations, and liaising with the city council to ensure you maintain their strict regulations.
-Remember, a food truck involves extremely long hours, the more time you invest the more success you will receive.
+Remember, just like the catering industry anywhere, a food truck involves extremely long hours.
+The more time you invest the more success you will receive.

 2. You’ll Get Rich Running A Food Truck

 The mobile food industry is growing rapidly, however because of this some people believe opening a food truck is the next get-rich-quick business.
 Yes, food trucks can earn a lot of money but fixed costs don’t change and your bills come due every month.
-Ingredients, fuel, insurance, staff wages are just the beginning to all the expenses.
-It’s important to remember that you can earn a decent living as a food truck owner if you intend to work in it day-in-day-out.
+Ingredients, fuel, insurance and staff wages are some of the expenses.
+It’s important to remember that you can earn a decent living as a food truck owner if you intend to work in it day-in and day-out.

 3. If You Love To Cook, You Should Open A Food Truck

-4. Because You've Worked In A Food Truck, Your Ready To Run The Show
+4. Because You’ve Worked In A Food Truck, You’re Ready To Run The Show